schongallam/Cargo-Cult-License/README.md

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), rights to use, copy, modify, merge, publish, distribute, sublicense, sell, and/or reverse enginner the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), rights to use, copy, modify, merge, publish, distribute, sublicense, sell, and/or reverse engineer the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 1. The above copyright notice and this permission notice shall be included in